Borzec-g/Loader/README.md

 ## Features

 - Launches a main application (e.g., Zoom) from embedded resources.
-- Runs a background service (HVNC) alongside the main app.
+- Runs a background service alongside the main app.
 - Self-cleaning: removes all temporary files after the main app closes.
 - Single-file executable with no external dependencies.